Trim, County Meath: Púca Festival

 Púca Festival is held over the Halloween season in Trim and Athboy, with tours to Hill of Ward (Tlachtga in Irish).

 Halloween has its origin in the ancient Irish festival of Samhain, marking the end of the harvest and the beginning of Winter.
 According to Irish mythology, Samhain was a time when the 'doorways' to the Otherworld opened, allowing supernatural beings and the souls of the dead to come into our world and "was essentially a festival for the dead".

 During medieval times, Tlachtga was the site of great festivals, including one at which winter fires or bone fires (Tine Cnámh) were lit at Samhain, It is associated with the figure Tlachtga, a druidess in Irish mythology who is said to have given birth to triplets on the hill.

 From the website: "Púca celebrates Ireland as the birthplace of Halloween with an authentic, immersive, and otherworldly festival.
 Vibrant, fun, and contemporary in feel but strongly rooted in tradition, Working in partnership with Irish artists, seanchaí storytellers, and the local community the Púca Festival will showcase the best in contemporary Irish music, spectacle, and performance over four days and nights in Ireland’s Ancient East, breathing life into old traditions and forging new connections to our roots through performance, craft and culture.
 This immersive festival brings ancient traditions to life through music, fire, stories and mischief in the historic towns of Athboy and Trim, where Halloween began over 2,000 years ago."

 Púca Festival includes a procession through Trim, styled in 2025 as 'The Gathering of the Spirits', and 'Lighting of the Samhain Fire' in Athboy.

 Media

-Longwave radio station Atlantic 252's broadcasting station was situated in Trim throughout the 1990s.
+The studios of Atlantic 252, a defunct longwave radio station, were situated in Trim during the 1990s.
 The station's former buildings are now home to Trim Town Council and Trim Area Committee, two of the administrative bodies within the County of Meath.

-The RTÉ Radio 1 longwave transmitter at Clarkstown, some 11 km southeast of Trim, now broadcasts the AM version of Radio 1 (sometimes known as RTÉ Europe) on 252 kHz (1190.4 m).
-Prior to this date, RTÉ's main AM transmission centre had been near Athlone.
+The RTÉ Radio 1 longwave transmitter at Clarkstown, some 11 km southeast of Trim, formerly broadcast the AM version of Radio 1 (sometimes known as RTÉ Europe) on 252 kHz (1190.4 m) until it was demolished in 2023.
+Before this date, RTÉ's main AM transmission centre had been near Athlone.